 As for petrol, Northern Ireland, again, has the cheapest price at 116.8p per litre while the South East of England clocks up the highest price for unleaded at 119.3p per litre.

 And these are just the average prices: there are far greater variations depending on which specific fuel station you choose to fill up at.

 Make sure you do your homework to find the cheapest station in your area.

 You can do this easily enough by entering your postocde on PetrolPrices.com and comparing prices nearby.

 Petrol station loyalty cards

 Various petrol stations offer loyalty cards, which can help you save on the cost of filling up.

-Shell operates a similar scheme called Shell Drivers Club where you get one point for every litre of Fuel Save, regular fuel or Autogas LPG, or two points for every litre of V-Power Nitro+.
+Shell operates a similar scheme called Shell Drivers Club where you get one point for every litre of Shell Regular Diesel, Shell Regular Unleaded and Shell Autogas LPG or two points for every litre of V-Power Nitro+.

 Further points can be earned when you spend in the service station, or if you get your car washed.
 You can then convert 500 points into a £2.50 voucher.